 But if you're set on going all the way, expert celebrity colorist Michael Casey of Eliut Salon shared his most important tip when it comes to dyeing your hair a bold color like blue: "If you want pastel, green, or blue hues, you need to pre-lighten your hair to a very pale blonde first and then deposit the color.
-These colors fade very fast, so you will need to spend a lot of time refreshing the bright colors," explains Casey.
+These colors fade very fast, so you will need to spend a lot of time refreshing the bright colors," he explains.
 In other words, make sure you're ready for the commitment.

 Going navy blue means hair first has to be lifted and pre-toned to remove the warmth that hair naturally brings up, but that doesn't mean it's a high-intensity hair color.
-Marshall says navy blue is a great idea for two reasons: The first is that it's easy to achieve for darker hair colors.
-While hair must be lifted first, due to the depth of the pigments, Marshall says the hair doesn’t need to be as light as it would be for past pastel trends.
+Marshall says navy blue is a great idea for two reasons.
+The first is that it's easy to achieve for darker hair colors: While hair must be lifted first, due to the depth of the pigments, Marshall says the hair doesn’t need to be as light as it would be for past pastel trends.
 Secondly, the color lasts a long time—for the same reason that the pigments here are deeper and are less likely to fade fast.

 Plus, the right color placement can change the entire look.
 "Navy blue may be very strong for someone with fair skin, so adding peek-a-boo panels may be a better option," Marshall says, noting darker and richer skin tones can definitely go a bit bolder with this look.
-As for texture, she will often guild a client into different placement options based on their natural texture.
+As for texture, she will often guide a client into different placement options based on their natural texture.
 Long, straight hair can have more “block coloring” options, while she would recommend more of a “highlight” or “balayage” look for a client with short curly hair.

 Let these gorgeous indigo shades convince you to go blue.
 Check it out below.

 Choosing a Shade: The end shade, and how it fades depends on how the hair is initially lifted.
 If it's a pale enough yellow, navy dyed hair should eventually fade to a lighter blue over time.
-Marshall says if there's too strong of a yellow undertone, hair will go more towards the green side.
-While if orange is left in the hair, it can end up fading a little “muddy.”
+Marshall says if there's too strong of a yellow undertone, hair will go more towards the green side, while if orange is left in the hair, it can end up fading a little “muddy.”